Implements of husbandry: safety on Minnesota roads

 - Extra riders should never be allowed on implements of husbandry.
 Runovers by tractors and trailing implements are the leading cause of farm-work related death to children.

-Prepared by the Minnesota Extension Service's Farm Safety and Health Program in cooperation with the Department of Public Safety, State Patrol Division.
+Prepared by the Minnesota Extension's Farm Safety and Health Program in cooperation with the Department of Public Safety, State Patrol Division.